 Some of the systems you can choose from include:

-Again, keep in mind - for the most part these are personal password management systems to help you manage your individual passwords, not ones to manage your company's passwords across multiple users.
+Again, keep in mind - for the most part these are personal password management systems to help you manage your individual passwords, not ones to manage your company's passwords across multiple users (we'll get into that in a future blog).

-There are many reasons why you should use a password management system.
-Personally, I use Dashlane (this isn't a plug) and love it!
-It has an app for my iPhone, syncs my data across all of my devices, and has a plug-in for my browsers.
-So, this means, literally, I don't have to remember any of my passwords any more.
+That said, personally I use Dashlane (this isn't a plug) and love it!
+It has a plug-in for my browsers, has an app for my iPhone, an app for my Surface, and syncs my data across all of my devices.
+This means I can have complex passwords for every login and I don't have to remember any of them any more.
 I can't imagine managing my online access without it.
 Again, it doesn't have to be Dashlane, but I would definitely and strongly urge you to use some sort of system.

 I hope you've found this information helpful and informative.
 What do you think?
 Do you use a password manager?
 If so, which one?
 If not, why not?
 Please share your thoughts in the comments section below or send me an email to chat about it more in depth.